Skip to main content

 Keywords task, queue, job, python, distributed, science

 scitq is a distributed task queue on steroids.
 Coded in python, it focuses on optimization and ease of use.
-Optimization can be done by live tuning the tasks flow in a running process, looking in real time at the workers stats and the different tasks' output.
+Optimization can be done by tuning the tasks flow in a running process, looking in real time at the workers stats and the different tasks' output.

 It has a few added capabilities apart from strict task distribution:

-• First it has the capacity to manage cloud instance life cycle (as for now OpenStack (OVH), Microsoft Azure, and others to follow) - Note that you can still use scitq without using that functionality, and you may use it in a mixed environment (with one or several static server plus extra temporary servers recruited on the cloud).
+• First it has the capacity to manage cloud instance life cycle (as for now OpenStack (OVH), Microsoft Azure, and others to follow) - Note that you can still use scitq without using that functionality, and you may use it in a mixed environment (with one or several static servers plus extra temporary servers recruited on the cloud).

-• next, scitq has the capacity to download and upload specific data - notably using s3 buckets, or Azure containers as data exchange medium, but simple ftp is also possible, and even some more exotic stuff like IBM Aspera, last a very specific protocol for bioinformatics dedicated to downloading public FASTQs (DNA sequence) from EBI or NCBI,
+• next, scitq has the capacity to download and upload specific data - notably using s3 buckets, or Azure containers as data exchange medium, but simple ftp is also possible, and even some more exotic stuff like IBM Aspera, last a very specific protocol for bioinformatics dedicated to downloading public FASTQs (DNA sequence) from EBI or NCBI, and all rclone compatible storages are available.

 • it integrates nicely with docker, providing support for private registries, and wrapping docker executions in a simple yet efficient way, It provides a simple data slot paradigm for docker: data input slots or data output slots are always in the same place (/input or /output) (in non-dockerized environment, shell environment variable INPUT and OUTPUT hold the dedicated directories for these, so docker remains non-mandatory in scitq).